The Structured Products Law Review: Japan

 Outlook and conclusions

 As can be seen from the above, the Japanese structured products market is stable and well developed from many perspectives such as the market's size, varieties of products, including Japan-specific trust structures, and healthy and enhanced laws and regulations to protect (retail) investors.
 Market participants from the buy-side as well as the sell-side appear to be very familiar with this asset class.
-The outlook for the market should be stable, and we believe that market participants can continue to handle new issues such as the LIBOR transition in an appropriate manner going forward.
+The outlook for the market should be stable, and we believe that market participants can continue to handle new issues such as market turmoil due to the covid-19 pandemic and the LIBOR transition in an appropriate manner going forward.

-1 Naoya Ariyoshi is a partner and Toshiyuki Yamamoto and Yuki Taguchi are associates at Nishimura & Asahi.
+1 Naoya Ariyoshi and Yuki Taguchi are partners and Toshiyuki Yamamoto is counsel at Nishimura & Asahi.

 3 We understand that structured loans, whose economics are similar to structured bonds, are also popular products in Japan.